 Our revenues since inception have consisted primarily of revenues from our Amended License Agreement with Grünenthal and our research contracts with the DoD.
-There can be no assurance that our relationship with Grünenthal will continue beyond the initial term or that we will be able to meet the milestones specified in the Amended License Agreement As mentioned above, in May 2015, the DoD agreed to provide us up to \$17.0 million to support the development of DSUVIA.
+There can be no assurance that our relationship with Grünenthal will continue beyond the initial term or that we will be able to meet the milestones specified in the Amended License Agreement.
 Under the terms of the DoD Contract, the DoD has reimbursed us for certain costs incurred for development, manufacturing, regulatory and clinical costs outlined in the DoD Contract, including reimbursement for certain personnel and overhead expenses.

-We received approval of DZUVEO in Europe in June 2018, but we have not yet entered into a collaboration agreement with a potential strategic partner for the commercialization of DZUVEO in Europe.
+We received approval of DZUVEO in Europe in June 2018, but we have not yet entered into a collaboration agreement with a strategic partner for the commercialization of DZUVEO in Europe.
 There can be no assurance that we will enter into a collaborative agreement for DZUVEO, or any other collaborative agreements, or receive research-related contract awards in the future.
-Accordingly, we expect revenues to continue to fluctuate from period-to-period and we cannot provide assurance that we will obtain marketing approval for any of our product candidates, outside of Zalviso and DZUVEO in Europe, and subsequently generate revenue from those product candidates in excess of our operating expenses.
+Accordingly, we expect revenues to continue to fluctuate from period-to-period.
+Although we have received approval of DSUVIA in the U.S., and Zalviso and DZUVEO in Europe, we cannot provide assurance that we will generate revenue from those products in excess of our operating expenses, nor that we will obtain marketing approval for Zalviso, or any future product candidates, and subsequently generate revenue from those product candidates in excess of our operating expenses.

-Our net loss for the three months and six months ended June 30, 2018 was \$10.5 million and \$22.1 million, respectively, compared to net losses of \$13.1 million and \$28.6 million for the three and six months ended June 30, 2017, respectively.
-As of June 30, 2018, we had an accumulated deficit of \$320.0 million.
-As of June 30, 2018, we had cash, cash equivalents and short-term investments totaling \$50.1 million compared to \$60.5 million as of December 31, 2017.
+Our net loss for the three months and nine months ended September 30, 2018 was \$12.5 million and \$34.6 million, respectively, compared to net losses of \$13.0 million and \$41.6 million for the three and nine months ended September 30, 2017, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$332.5 million.
+As of September 30, 2018, we had cash, cash equivalents and short-term investments totaling \$63.6 million compared to \$60.5 million as of December 31, 2017.